Leo-AO-99/INFO6205_FINAL/report.md

    incrementPlayouts() records how many times this node has been visited (simulated).

-   addWins(reward) accumulates the reward value, which is used to calculate the UTC score  for evaluating the node's potential.
+   addWins(reward) accumulates the reward value, which is used to calculate the UCT score  for evaluating the node's potential.

 ### Running Time